chansizzle/SimpleJoyArt/README.md

 ```

 The `SimpleJoyArt` directory is created and the images are downloaded into this directory.
 Some files fail to download for unknown reasons.
-It is possible for some links to no longer be valid.
-As you end up with repeatedly failures, manually check some of the URLs to see if they still work manually.
+It is possible for some links to image files to no longer be valid.
+This type of failure will always fail as the link is not a valid link.
+As you end up with repeatedly failures, manually check some of the URLs to see if they still work by copying the image link and pasting it into a web browser.

 7. Open the failures log file within the SimpleJoyArt directory (the name is specified in the script)
 8. Copy the contents of the failures log file